 Volvo Buses has received another major order for electric buses from the Swedish city of Malmö.
-The bus operator Nobina has ordered 60 articulated battery buses.
-Electric solo buses from Volvo are already on the road in the southern Swedish city.
+The bus operator Nobina has ordered 60 articulated battery-electric buses.
+Single-body electric buses from Volvo are already on the road in the southern Swedish city.

 The 60 articulated electric buses are to be delivered between January and April 2021 and will be used on routes 5 and 7 in Malmö.
 The vehicles now ordered are the 7900 Electric Articulated model, which will be introduced in autumn 2019.
 The buses of this type can transport up to 150 passengers.

-However, in the notification Volvo Buses does not indicate whether Nobina has ordered the 18 or 18.7 metre version of the bus.
+However, Volvo Buses has not indicated whether Nobina has ordered the 18 or 18.7 metre version of the bus.
 Nor does Volvo state the exact battery capacity of the vehicles (maximum possible is 396 kWh).
 The vehicles are charged by CCS in the depot or via pantograph quick loaders along the route.
 Official values for charging times or performance are also not given by the manufacturer.